Meet Our Volunteers

 Volunteers play an invaluable role in the Ferndale Police Department, cheerfully putting in many hours of their own time in service to their community and our organization.
 We hope that learning a little about these people and the jobs they do may encourage others to volunteer, too.

-Mike Chaplin has been a volunteer with the Ferndale Police Department since 2008, working in the areas of radio and satellite public safety communications.
-Mike has put in countless hours refitting an old ambulance into what has become one of the most sophisticated mobile communications platforms in Whatcom County; the vehicle can provide for the continuation of public safety services to the community during a disaster should emergency communication channels and telephone services be interrupted.
+since 2008, working in the areas of radio and satellite public safety communications.
+Mike put in countless hours refitting an old ambulance into what has become one of the most sophisticated mobile communications platforms in Whatcom County;

 In April 1999, the Ferndale Police Department, in conjunction with Key Bank, initiated the Senior Citizens on Patrol Enhancement (S.C.O.P.E) volunteer program.

 S.C.O.P.E. volunteers are valuable and important members of our Department, as what they do frees up regular patrol officers to handle higher priority calls.
 S.C.O.P.E. officers issue tickets for disabled parking violations, perform security checks on vacant homes, operate the radar reader board and issue warning letters to speeders, and assist with traffic control during parades and other special events.